httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a structured defined in this specification:

+1. If the structure is a dictionary, list, parameterized list, or list of lists, and its value is empty (i.e., it has no members), do not serialise the header field.
-1. If the structure is a dictionary, return the result of Serializing a Dictionary ({{ser-dictionary}}).
+2. If the structure is a dictionary, return the result of Serializing a Dictionary ({{ser-dictionary}}).
-2. If the structure is a parameterized list, return the result of Serializing a Parameterized List ({{ser-param-list}}).
+3. If the structure is a parameterized list, return the result of Serializing a Parameterized List ({{ser-param-list}}).
-3. If the structure is a list of lists, return the result of Serializing a List of Lists ({ser-listlist}).
+4. If the structure is a list of lists, return the result of Serializing a List of Lists ({ser-listlist}).
-4. If the structure is a list, return the result of Serializing a List {{ser-list}}.
+5. If the structure is a list, return the result of Serializing a List {{ser-list}}.
-5. If the structure is an item, return the result of Serializing an Item ({{ser-item}}).
+6. If the structure is an item, return the result of Serializing an Item ({{ser-item}}).
-6. Otherwise, fail serialisation.
+7. Otherwise, fail serialisation.

 ### Serializing a Dictionary {#ser-dictionary}